rubenvdg/fml-pricing/README.md

 + SciPy 1.1.0
 + CVXOPT 1.2.0

-The algorithm is contained in `bnb.py` (an example of an instantiation of the algorithm can be found at the bottom of the file).
+The algorithm is contained in `bnb.py`.
+An example of an instantiation of the algorithm can be found at the bottom of this file.